Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-April 2, 2026 brought a magnitude 2.4 earthquake 79 km SE of Unalaska, Alaska, logged at 21:46 UTC.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
+Seismographs logged a magnitude 2.4 earthquake 79 km SE of Unalaska, Alaska with origin time 21:46 UTC on April 2, 2026.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 53.335°, -165.754°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02